Ellen Spencer Mussey: Career

 She was approached in 1895 by Delia Sheldon Jackson, an aspiring attorney, to apprentice her as a student of law.
 Realizing both the scope of the task and the significance of the opportunity, Mussey sought out the assistance of a colleague and friend, Emma Gillett.
 The two opened the first session of the Woman's Law Class on February 1, 1896.
 The class had an enrollment of three: Jackson and two other women, Nanette Paul and Helen Malcolm.

 Within a few years, the program had expanded and several prominent Washington, D.C., attorneys were brought in for assistance.
 Although Mussey and Gillett had not initially aspired to establish an independent law school, when Columbian College refused their request to take on the women they had educated for their final year of education—-on grounds that "women did not have the mentality for law"—they decided to establish a co-educational law school specifically open to women.

 Thus, in April 1898, the Washington College of Law (now merged with American University) was incorporated in Washington, D.C., as the first law school in the world founded by women.
-Mussey served as the first dean of the college as serving until her retirement in 1913.
+Mussey served as the first dean of the college until her retirement in 1913.

 With Emma Gillett, Mussey founded the Women's Bar Association of the District of Columbia on May 19, 1917, and was elected its first President.
 The WBA was one of the first organizations for women lawyers in United States.
 In 1919, Mussey also helped to found the National Association of Women Lawyers.
 Mussey also served as the first chairwoman of the Women's City Club of Washington, D.C., which was founded in the same year.

 Mussey died on April 21, 1936, in Washington, D.C.